enrightc/LiDARFind/README.md

 - **OpenStreetMap (OSM)**: A free, editable map of the world that is continually updated by a large community of contributors.
 - **Bing Satellite Image**: A high-resolution satellite imagery layer provided by Microsoft Bing.

-To integrate Bing Maps into the Leaflet application, I used a Leaflet plugin developed by [Shramov](https://github.com/shramov/leaflet-plugins/blob/master/layer/tile/Bing.js).
-This plugin facilitates the connection to the Microsoft Bing Maps API, allowing the use of Bing’s satellite imagery.
-The API key for Bing Maps is essential for authenticating and authorising requests to the Bing Maps service.
-It is obtained by registering for a Bing Maps account and generating an API key in the Bing Maps Dev Center.
-This key must be included in the application’s configuration to enable access to the satellite imagery.
-It’s important to note that the Bing API key comes with usage limits, which means there is a cap on the number of requests that can be made within a given period.
-Exceeding these limits may result in additional charges or throttling of service.
+- **Cymrage**: A OSM map in the Welsh language.
+This supports bilingual users and promotes the use of Welsh language.
+It improves website acccessibility and inclusivity for Welsh-speaking users.

+Integrating Bing Maps into the Leaflet application required a Bing Maps API.
+This was obtained by signing into a Bing Maps account and creating an API key.
+The API key is then used in LiDARFind to authenticate requests to the Bing Map services.
+I used a Leaflet plugin developed by [Shramov](https://github.com/shramov/leaflet-plugins/blob/master/layer/tile/Bing.js) to facilitate the connection to the Microsoft Bing Maps API, allowing the use of Bing’s satellite imagery.

+## Secruity
+The referrer security feature in the Bing Dev Center lets you define a list of authorised referrers that can use your key.

+When you enable at least one referrer rule, any requests without a referrer or from unapproved referrers will be blocked.
+This ensures that others cannot use your key for unauthorised requests.

+To test this, I attempted to implement the API key for LiDARFind on another web application with an interactive map.
+When the page loaded, the Bing Satellite imagery layer failed to render because this web application was not included in the application key security settings of LiDARFind's API.

+Initially, I was concerned that I might also need to hide the generated API key in my env.py file, but I did not know how to allow JavaScript access to it if I did so.
+Code Institute Student Support confirmed that the restriction settings would be sufficient for security.
+In the future, I would like to enhance security by also hiding the key.

+## Bing Maps Basic API
+LiDARFind is using a Bing Maps Basic API, this allows for a limited number of transactions per year (125,000 transactions).

+A transaction includes any request made to the Bing Maps service:

+Map Tile Requests: When a user views a map, each tile that loads counts as a transaction.
+Geocoding Requests: Converting addresses into geographic coordinates (latitude and longitude) or vice versa.
+Routing Requests: Calculating directions between locations.
+Search Requests: Looking up points of interest, addresses, or other entities on the map.
+Static Map Requests: Requests for a static image of a map.
+Traffic Requests: Accessing traffic information for a given area.
+Spatial Data Services: Operations like spatial queries or data uploads.

+Each of these actions typically counts as a single transaction.
+Some operations, especially those involving multiple steps or large datasets, may count as multiple transactions.

+To limit the number of transactions made by LiDARFind, the map view has been restricted to Wales.
+By limiting the map view to Wales, fewer map tiles will be requested compared to a map of the entire world, which should help reduce the number of transactions.

+## Interactive map Features
+**Zoom Controls:** Easily zoom in and out of the map to explore different areas and levels of detail.
+**Layer Toggle:** Switch between different map layers (OpenStreetMap, Bing Satellite, and Cymraeg) to view the data in various formats.
+**Reset Map View:** (Available only on the record map) Quickly reset the map to its default view, focusing on Wales.
+**Loader Indicator:** An unobtrusive loading indicator appears below the zoom control when tiles are loading, ensuring users are aware of loading processes without interrupting their experience.
+**Interactive Elements:** Users can create, edit, and delete records directly on the map, enhancing the interactivity and functionality of the application.
+**Responsive Design:** The maps are designed to be mobile-friendly, ensuring a seamless experience across all devices.

 ## LiDAR Data Overlay

 The LiDAR data is added as an overlay on the map, providing detailed topographic information that enhances the interactive experience.
 This data is made available through a Web Map Service (WMS) under an Open Government Licence.

-## Understanding WMS

 A Web Map Service (WMS) is a standard protocol developed by the Open Geospatial Consortium (OGC) for serving georeferenced map images over the internet.
 These images are generated by a map server using data from a geographic information system (GIS) database.
 WMS enables the dynamic combination of layers from multiple sources, making it a versatile tool for geospatial data visualisation.

-## Key Features

-- **Layer Control**: Users can switch between the OSM and Bing Satellite layers using the layer control feature in Leaflet.
-- **Interactive Elements**: Users can create, edit, and delete records directly on the map, enhancing the interactivity and functionality of the application.
-- **Responsive Design**: The maps are designed to be mobile-friendly, ensuring a seamless experience across all devices.

 </details>

 <details>
   <summary>Navbar</summary>
   The website features a fully responsive navigation bar located at the top of each page.
-To the left, is a discreet site logo serviing as a direct link to the home page when clicked from any other page.
+To the left, is a discreet site logo serving as a direct link to the home page when clicked from any other page.
   The navigation bar is designed to be fully responsive, collapsing into a hamburger menu on smaller devices whilst maintaining the visibility of the website logo.
 Activating the hamburger menu expands the navigation options, ensuring a user-friendly experience across all device sizes.
 Bootstrap is utilised to achieve the responsive and user-friendly navigation elements.

   The navigation options vary based on the type of user: